techdevilsMCST/FRC8588Code/README.md

-# frc2021
+# FRC8588Code
-Tech Devils 2021 FRC Infinite Recharge code
+Tech Devils 2022 FRC RAPID REACT(SM) code

-Github Repo for the codebase for the FRC 2021 Season here at Morris County School Of Technology's Robotics Club.
-More info will be added here when it becomes avaliable including how to build and deploy code to our robot!
+GitHub Repo for the codebase for the FRC 2022 season for Morris County School of Technology's Robotics Team.

 Robot Dimensions: